 All inpatients will be offered At Your Request Room Service as the primary meal and delivery system.
-Meal orders are placed over the phone or at bedside and delivered within 45 minutes of requested delivery time during hours of operation, which are 7 a.m. to 6:30 p.m.
+Meal orders are placed over the phone or at bedside and delivered within 45 minutes or requested delivery time during hours of operation: 7 a.m. to 6:30 p.m.
+Should you have any food requests after hours, please contact your nurse.
+Various snacks and meals are available in the food pantries housed on most units.